NatasjaWezel/project_handbag/README.md

 ## Contributing
 Pull request templates are provided.
 Issues and pull requests are always welcome.
-For other questions, you can always contact me!
+For other questions, you can always contact me at natasjawezel@gmail.com!